Frequently Asked Questions:

 How do I find out my student's bus route?

 Please arrive at the stop 5 minutes early.
 Pick-up and drop-off times are approximate and can vary due to factors outside our bus drivers’ control, such as traffic and weather.
-Track the Bus is a web-based program that allows students and parents the ability to view the location of the bus during transportation hours.
+Safe Stop is a new app allowing students and parents to view the location of the bus during transportation hours.
+The app relies on GPS data to update, so plan on arriving at the bus stop five minutes prior to the scheduled time.

 What is the new Teen Driving Checkpoints Program?